Women's War: Causes

 The event that ultimately led to the war was the introduction of direct taxation.
 In April 1927, the colonial government in Nigeria took measures to enforce the Native Revenue (Amendment) Ordinance.
 A colonial resident, W. E. Hunt, was commissioned by the lieutenant governor of Nigeria to explain the provisions and objects of the new ordinance to the people throughout the five provinces in the Eastern Region.
 This was to prepare the ground for the introduction of direct taxation due to take effect in April 1928.
-Direct taxation on men was introduced in 1928 without major incidents, thanks to the carefully planned actions during the preceding twelve months.
-In September 1929, Captain J. Cook, an assistant District Officer, was sent to take over the Bende division temporarily from the serving district officer, a Mr. Weir, until the return of Captain Hill from leave in November.
+Direct taxation on men was introduced in 1928 without major incidents.
+In September 1929, Captain J. Cook, an assistant District Officer, was sent to take over the Bende division temporarily.
 Upon taking over, Cook found the original nominal rolls for taxation purposes inadequate because they did not include details of the number of wives, children, and livestock in each household.
 He set about revising the nominal roll.
-This exercise brought the colonial authorities into direct conflict with women in Eastern Nigeria and was the catalyst for fundamental change in the local administration.
+This exercise brought the colonial authorities into direct conflict with women in Eastern Nigeria.

 The announcement of Cook's intention to revise the nominal roll was made to a few chiefs in Oloko Native Court and the counting began about October 14, 1929.
 The women of Oloko suspected that the enumeration exercise was a prelude to the extension of direct taxation, which had been imposed on the men the previous year.
-Women were already burdened with supporting their families and helping men pay their taxes.
-Because the women did not have political power within the patriarchal system under colonial rule, they utilized collective action to communicate their dissatisfaction.
-On December 2, 1929, more than ten thousand women demonstrated at Oloko, Bende, against the enumeration of men, women, and livestock by the acting district officer.
-This event at Oloko was to spread to most parts of the Eastern Region within the next four weeks in the Ogu Umunwanyi or Women's War of 1929.

-From November to December, women from Owerri to Calabar looted factories and destroyed Native Court buildings and properties along with the property of members of the Native Court.
+The financial crash of 1929 impeded women's ability to trade and produce so they sought assurance from the colonial government that they would not be required to pay taxes.
+Faced with a halt in their political demands, the women settled that they would not pay taxes nor have their property appraised.